Some links in this post may be affiliate links

 Outdoors, Coleus can grow under direct sunlight but it needs to be acclimated gradually by placing it in a brighter spot every few days.

-The best temperature for growing Coleus is an average warmth of 15-260C with a minimum 130C.
-Keep it away from cold drafts as they can cause leaf drop.
+Coleus prefers average warmth of 15-260C with a minimum 130C.
+Keep it away from cold drafts as they can cause stunted growth and leaf drop.

-Feed Painted Nettle with a balanced, water soluble fertilizer every 2 weeks during the growing period.
-Do not feed in the cold season as growth is reduced and feeding at this time may lead to fertilizer burn.
+Do not feed in fall and winter as growth is reduced and feeding at this time may lead to fertilizer burn and death of the plant.

-Painted Nettle (Coleus blumei) can be propagated during the growing season from stem cuttings or from seeds.
+Painted Nettle (Coleus blumei) is propagated in the growing season (late spring to early summer) from stem cuttings or from seeds.

 The stem cuttings root easily and there is no need for a rooting hormone.